kamalshkeir/kago/README.md

 	app.UseMiddlewares(kamux.GZIP)

 	// OR middleware for single handler (Auth,Admin,BasicAuth)
-	// Auth ensure user is authenticated and pass to c.Html '.user' and '.request', so accessible in all templates app.GET("/",kamux.Auth(IndexHandler))
+	// Auth check if user is authenticated and pass to c.Html '.User' and '.Request' accessible in all templates app.GET("/",kamux.Auth(IndexHandler))
 	app.POST("/somePost", posting)
 	app.PUT("/somePut", putting)